[Organizational Culture Committee] Summary of 4th Term Activity Records

 fellowship

-Fellowship was started to solve this problem.
+Fellowship was started to solve this problem

 Online drinking party

-We always planned employee welcome parties.
+We always planned a welcome party for new employees.

-prepared games that could be played online.
+We prepared games that could be played online.

-This became President Haraoka's favorite drinking party, and he said, "It feels so good!
+This has become President Haraoka's favorite drinking party, and he said, "This feels great!
 I want to be praised forever!" (laughs)

-" "Among Us" is a free smartphone app that can be downloaded for free.
-It's similar to "Jinro," but it's more game-like and fun.
+" "Among Us" is a free downloadable smartphone app, similar to "Werewolf," but with more gameplay and is more fun.

 Beyond Encyclopedia